NexusMutual/docs/docs/governance/protocol-improvement-proposals.md

 ## NMPIP governance process

-Creating a Nexus Mutual Protocol Improvement Proposal (NMPIP) is the first step in the protocol governance process.
-Any member can create, post, and vote on NMPIPs.
+Any potential governance change should start as a Request for Comment (RFC) before a protocol improvement proposal is raised.
+Creating a Nexus Mutual Protocol Improvement Proposal (NMPIP) is the second step in the protocol governance process.
+Any member can start RFC discussions, create, post, and vote on NMPIPs.

+### 1. Posting a RFC

+Every governance discussion should start as a Request for Comment (RFC) to get feedback from the community and, if applicable, the engineering team.

+RFCs should be posted for at least 12 days before they are raised as formal NMPIPs.
+Of course, they can be posted for longer periods, but a minimum is necessary to ensure members have adequate time to give feedback ahead of a formal proposal.
+This feedback can be used to revise your proposal ahead of a NMPIP posting.

+The format for RFCs is an abbreviated version of the NMPIP format:

+**Title**.
+[RFC]: [Concise title for proposal].
+For example: <code>[RFC]: Invest some of the mutuals funds in LIDO stETH</code>

+**Summary**.
+Short summary, no more than 250 words, of your proposal.

+**Rationale**.
+Explain why your proposal is important: what problem does it solve?

+**Specification**.
+The what and how of your proposal.
+What is the purpose of your proposal and how does it solve the stated problem, benefit members, or improve the protocol?

-### 1. Posting an NMPIP
+### 2. Posting an NMPIP

-When you write an NMPIP, you should include the following information:
+When you are ready to write an NMPIP, you should include the following information:

 **Title**.
 NMPIP: [Concise title for proposal].
 For example: <code>NMPIP: Invest some of the mutuals funds in LIDO stETH</code>